 best thing to do with curious or climbing kids in tow is to avoid rooms with balconies.
 Many hotels these days have childproof locks on sliding glass and swinging doors that lead to balconies.
 If your hotel lacks sufficient locks, other measures should be taken.
 I’ve heard of parents even duct-taping balcony doors shut if kids are able to undo locks on their own.
 A small door alarm may also come in handy in this instance.

 Note that balcony safety regulations vary by country and that metal slats can be wide enough for small children to fall through.

 The same strategy applies to ground-level rooms near beaches, pools or anywhere you don’t want kids to roam.

 7. Latch Front Doors

-In addition to a traditional door lock, many hotels have latches higher up on the door that prevent people with room access from walking in (housekeeping or anyone with a key) or prevent kids from walking out.
+In addition to a traditional door lock, many hotels have latches higher up on the door that prevents people with room access from walking in (housekeeping or anyone with a key) or prevents kids from walking out.
 There is something about hotel doors that kids find curious so let the latch become your friend.
 Older kids should know how to release the latch in the event of an emergency.

 In the event there is no latch, consider a door stop alarm that will both prevent the door from opening and alert parents that an attempt to open it has been made.